 Hip labral tears are a common cause of groin or hip pain.
 Left untreated, tears of the labrum may progress to osteoarthritis.
 Dean Matsuda, MD, is a world-renowned leader in the minimally invasive outpatient treatment of labral tears using hip arthroscopy.
 He has developed techniques and instruments used worldwide to successfully treat this common condition.
-Call Premier Hip Arthroscopy in Marina Del Rey, California, today or schedule a consultation online.
+Call Premier Hip Arthroscopy in Marina Del Rey / Los Angeles, California today or schedule a consultation online.

 Your hip labrum is a ring of cartilage at the outer rim of your hip socket.
 It protects your joint and acts as a seal or gasket to hold the head of your femur securely in the joint for stability and helps reduce excessive joint forces.